 The Program module also provides configuration parameters that control the contents of the autogenerated linker command file.
 These include the Program.sectMap[] array (see Section 7.3.2) and the Program.sectionsExclude parameter (see Section 7.3.4).

-See the API Reference help (CDOC) for the xdc.cfg.Program module for details about the APIs and configuration parameters.
+See the API Reference help (described in Section 1.6.1) for the xdc.cfg.Program module for details about the APIs and configuration parameters.